010binary/Python-Lib/README.md

 This project serves as a reference guide for various Python concepts, providing explanations and code examples to assist in understanding.

+# this repo was Design in vim Cli as sure **# !/usr/bin/env python** was added so it would run from the cli

 ## Topics Covered

 ### 1. Data Types